 3. PetArmor 7 Way De-Wormer for Small Dogs

-This chewable dewormer is formulated for small dogs and puppies, offering broad coverage against several types of intestinal worms.
-The tablets are sized for smaller breeds and are convenient to give as part of a routine health check.
-Many owners find the chewable format easy to use, especially for pets that resist pills.
+This chewable dewormer is formulated for small dogs and puppies, providing broad coverage against several intestinal worms.
+The tablet size suits smaller breeds and is easy to give as part of routine care.
+Many owners appreciate the convenience, especially for dogs that resist traditional pills.

 What We Like: